jaylane/job-scheduler/docs/DESIGN.md

 ### cgroups package

 cgroups implementation will be added via a cgroup package that will be used to create the necessary directory structure in the server's filesystem. cgroups will be separated by jobID upon starting of the job and any child procs will be added by piping the pids the cgroups procs config.
-All resource limits will be hardcoded for this project.
+Resource limits for CPU, Memory, and BlockIO will be hardcoded for this project:

 ```golang
 const (